MingyuanHuang/MingyuanHuang.github.io/_pages/about.md

 Previously, I received my MPhil degree in Software Engineering from Sun Yat-sen University, where I was advised by Prof. Zibin Zheng (IEEE Fellow).
 I am particularly interested in large-scale empirical analysis of on-chain data, cross-contract interactions, and security assumptions that break down in emerging blockchain paradigms such as smart accounts and contract upgrade mechanisms.

-Research Interests: Smart contract security, software engineering
+Research Interests: Smart Contract Security, Software Engineering

 ## Selected Publications